sanjeevkumar761/a2a-examples/langgraph/README.md

 ## How It Works

-This agent uses LangGraph with Google Gemini to provide currency exchange information through a ReAct agent pattern.
+This agent uses LangGraph with OpenAI to provide currency exchange information through a ReAct agent pattern.
 The A2A protocol enables standardized interaction with the agent, allowing clients to send requests and receive real-time updates.

 ```mermaid
 sequenceDiagram